Start Annotation

 Conclusion

-Zero- and few-shot pre-annotation with LLMs give teams a practical way to scale text annotation while keeping humans in the loop for quality and safety.
+Zero- and few-shot pre-annotation with LLMs gives teams a practical way to scale text annotation while keeping humans in the loop for quality and safety.
 With the annotation market expanding and organizations demanding faster cycles, hybrid human+LLM pipelines are becoming a standard pattern for modern NLP data ops.

 If you want help architecting a hybrid pipeline — from prompt engineering and few-shot templates to QA workflows and secure deployment — Partner with us today to pilot an LLM-assisted workflow that meets your quality and compliance needs.